 Accordingly, costs incurred as a result of default or of inappropriate legal means used by either party may be charged to the party responsible, even if he has been successful in the opposition proceedings.

 The following are examples where the principle of equity may be applied:

-The costs incurred by the opponent in preparing oral proceedings which have been appointed may be charged to the patent proprietor of the patent if he surrenders the patent just before the date appointed for the oral proceedings, although it was clear when the proceedings were being arranged, from a document put forward by the opponent, that the patent proprietor of the patent had no case and he alone therefore was liable for his irresponsible conduct.
+The costs incurred by the opponent in preparing oral proceedings which have been appointed may be charged to the patent proprietor if he surrenders the patent just before the date appointed for the oral proceedings, although it was clear when the proceedings were being arranged, from a document put forward by the opponent, that the patent proprietor had no case and he alone therefore was liable for his irresponsible conduct.

 If an aspect of the state of the art is adduced as an argument at a late stage and it can be shown, or it is evident, that the party concerned knew of it earlier, e.g. in that he had made prior use of it, the additional costs of further oral proceedings unnecessarily incurred by the other parties may be charged to the party which caused them by submitting his argument at so late a stage.